aogonow/chamberreg/README.md

 data/baseline/sinograms/chamber_0_recon_sino.hdf5 ... chamber_9_recon_sino.hdf5
 ```

+Download them straight into those directories, or into one and move the `.hdf5` files afterwards.
 Any other directory works; it is the argument of the commands below, which use `data/baseline`.

 ## Installation